-The Children's House' priority areas for improvement in 2022 were all addressed throughout the year.
+The Children's House' priority areas for improvement in 2024 were all addressed throughout the year.
 They included:

-- 1: Maintenance of the grounds. - 2: Making afternoon sessions available to 5.30 pm as required by parents. - 3: Communication with parents and community.
+- 1: An upgrade to the school playground - 2: Making afternoon sessions available to more parents. - 3: Communication with parents and community.

-Priority areas for improvement in 2023 are:
+Priority areas for improvement in 2025 are:

 - a.
 To continue to provide the school with a financially stable foundation. - b.
 To continue to build a social culture that provides our parents with a support network and in turn develops lifelong friendships. - c.
-Continue to market the school and build enrolments. - d.
-To repair the floor to a high standard.
+Continue to market the school and ensure enrolments. - d.
+To repair the path from the road to the front gate - e.
+Replace the old noticeboard.